 I primarily work on plant species, and more specifically on forest trees (spruces, birches, larches, poplars) and weeds (Capsella bursa-pastoris and its relatives).
 I have been working on an array of issues revolving around the interaction of the different evolutionary forces, in particular the interplay between demography and selection in shaping genetic diversity.
 Lately I have been especially interested in question related to the genetic basis of local adaptation.
 When addressing evolutionary questions we are using an array of techniques, including genomics, growth chamber experiments and field experiments.
 Although not a theoretical population geneticist myself I have been collaborating closely with some of them over the years.

-I’m a research director at the French CNRS and currently visiting researcher at EBC.
+I’m a research director at the French CNRS and was a visiting researcher at EBC during four years.
+I am now back in France but still associated to the group.
 My works concern theoretical population genetics and evolutionary genomics.
 I use population genetics modeling and sequence data analyses approaches, mainly in plant species.
 My current research topics are:

 – The evolution of mating systems and their genomic consequences

 – The evolution of GC content in plants and the role of GC-biased gene conversion

 – The genetic and genomic of plant domestication

 – The consequences of life-history traits on molecular evolution

 Arriving in July 2020.
 Zebin will work on the evolution of polyploidy using Capsella bursa-pastoris as an experimental system.